bprinty/auora/docs/guide/README.md

 # Guide

-Below, we'll cover some core concepts that should be understood about state management, and how this library can make state management simpler.
+Below, we'll cover some core concepts that should be understood about state management, and how Auora can make state management simpler.

 ## Concepts

-The core concepts that need to be understood when using this module (as with most state managers) are:
+The core concepts that need to be understood when using Auora (as with most state managers) are:

 * [Store](#store) - The central manager for accessing state and **dispatching** actions.
 * [State](#state) - The global source of truth for data models in the application.